Please confirm topic selection

 • if additional anterior column support is needed

-• if anterior approach is attempted initially, with unsuccessful reduction because of complicated fracture morphology or late presentation
+• if anterior approach is initially attempted with unsuccessful reduction (due to complicated fracture morphology or late presentation)

 • Complications